brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### San Ignacio

 San Ignacio is a rugged inland town, historically used for extracting mahogony and gum trees.
 Now known for jungle adventures, caving expeditions, and off grid Mayan ruins that offer a wilder contrast to Belize’s Caribbean coast.
-Most people pass through on route to Guatemala, but I was glad to spend time here, joined by Molly & Martine who I'd met in Bacalar & Caye Caulker.
+Most pass through on route to Guatemala, but I was glad to spend time here.
 The town is  quiet, with nice markets and restauraunts.
 Plus the hostel was a lot of fun, with chill evenings of guitar, hammocks and movies, followed by live music in their bar.

-I visited the Mayan ruins of Cahal Pech where you could see a clear distinction in the Classic Period style, before being hit wiith biblical rains!
+I visited the Mayan ruins of Cahal Pech where you could see a clear distinction in the Classic Period style, before being hit wiith biblical rain!
 The Iguana Conservation Project is a nice visit too, learning about the overpopulated Red Iguana that eats walls and foundations, contrasted to the endangered Green Iguana which struggles to survive alongside.
-The babies are exceptionally tiny, and their tails razor sharp.
+The babies are exceptionally tiny, and their tails are razor sharp.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca10.jpeg">